Local Tips + Hidden Gems Things To Do

 Being a very spiritual woman, she was called the “White Angel” because of her flowing, white organdy dresses and loving service to the surrounding community.
 The Carter family still owns and maintains the Chapel.

 From the outside, it looks simple.
 Peaceful.
-Inside is where you pause.
+Inside is where you pause and say wow.
 There are painted murals along the interior walls.
 They tell Biblical stories, but if you look closely, there’s a coastal influence woven in.
 It doesn’t feel heavy or dramatic.
 It feels thoughtful.

 Here’s what to look for while you’re there: